Code-Institute-Submissions/lastmilestone/README.md

 ### Further Testing

 - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, and Safari browsers.

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX .

 - A large amount of testing was done to ensure that all pages were linking correctly.

 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 - We tested every page on [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) for CSS and [Nu HTML checker](https://validator.w3.org/) for HTML .
 All test came out valid and without errors.
-The results are here: [CSS](https://github.com/robibrutoczki/lastmilestone/tree/lastmilestone/Documentation/CSSvalid) and [HTML](https://github.com/robibrutoczki/lastmilestone/blob/lastmilestone/Documentation/CSSvalid/Checkout.png) .
+The results are here: [CSS](https://github.com/robibrutoczki/lastmilestone/tree/lastmilestone/Documentation/CSSvalid) and [HTML](https://github.com/robibrutoczki/lastmilestone/blob/lastmilestone/Documentation/CSSvalid/Checkout.png).

+- **NOTE :** Emails work fully through the authentication process, and to send messages from the Contact page.

+  However, if a User paying for a product, won't get the confirmation email from Stripe. **In test mode Stripe sending all the messages to my email address.** It is possible to send confirmation email manually from Stripe's dashboard.

 Tested Authentication and Note  [pdf](https://github.com/robibrutoczki/lastmilestone/blob/lastmilestone/Documentation/Signinpictures/Signinprocess.pdf)